tziporaziegler/Practice/README.md

  - [Multiply String](/src/string/MultiplyString.java)
    Given two numbers represented as strings, return multiplication of the numbers as a string.
 Do not use BigInteger.
  - [Merge and Order String Characters](/src/string/MergeAndOrderStringChars.java)
-   Given an array of Strings, return a single String containing all the characters in alphabetical order.
+   Given an array of strings, return a single string containing all the characters in alphabetical order.

 ### Stack